 Do you need help setting up guardianship to protect a family member or loved one?
 Guardianship law is a legal process designed to execute the rights of a person who is deemed incapacitated and can no longer make their own decisions.
-Guardianship settles conflicts arising from this situation that have not been planned for in advance and directs decisions made by caregivers, designated health care representatives, or other agents under a Durable Financial or Health Care Power of Attorney.
+Guardianship settles conflicts arising from this situation that have not been planned for in advance through the use of a living will, durable financial power of attorney, or health care power of attorney.
+These documents direct decisions made by caregivers, designated health care representatives, or other agents and avoid guardianship proceedings.

 Our attorneys explain the process of obtaining guardianship and advise you on the types of legal and welfare decisions you can make as a legal guardian.
 Whether you need guidance with paperwork or representation once the guardian is appointed, our lawyers ensure you know your legal rights.